NHSDigital/connecting-party-manager/README.md

 - Update the version in `pyproject.toml` with the release branch version.
 - Update the VERSION file with the release branch version number.

+## Deployment

+### Create a Release branch

+When requested by QA

+- Create a release branch using the make command described in the previous section
+- Create a new changelog file with the correct date in the changelog directory.
+(Follow the patterns used in previous files.)
+- merge the required branches through the command line into the release branch. i.e. `git merge origin/feature/PI-123-A_branch_for_qa`
+- commit and push the release branch to github and create a PR.
+- Use the workflow on the #platforms-connecting-party-manager Slack channel to notify of the new release branch.

+### After QA has approved the changes

+QA should approve the release branch PR and notify developers on the #platforms-connecting-party-manager slack channel of a request to merge the release branch.

+- Merge the release branch within the github UI.
+This will merge the release and close any feature branches that are associated with it.
+- Reply to the QA notification on slack that its has been merged and to rebase.
+Make sure this reply also appears on the main feed. `Merged, rebase rebase :alert:` is usually enough.
+- Now we need to deploy to all environments.
+- In the github UI, navigate to the actions tab Select `Deploy: Workspace - Nonprod` and select the dropdown `Run workflow`
+- Select the `Tag` to deploy (This is the release branch that has just been merged.)
+- Select the Account to deploy to as well as if it should be the sandbox or not.
+- You must do this for all the environments.
+- Now navigate to the `Deploy: Workspace - Production` on the left
+- Run workflow.
+Select the Tag to deploy and Run.
+- In production you will need to approve the deployment once the terraform plan has run.
+All other environments will deploy until finish without any user interaction.
+- Once all environments are deployed successfully you can move any Jira tickets to "Done"

 ## Swagger

 This is all done by `make build`.
 For more details on how to update the Swagger, please see [the swagger README](infrastructure/swagger/README.md).